smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

 ## `EthBalanceMonitor` Properties

-`EthBalanceMonitor` is ownable, pausable, and Keepers-compatible:
+`EthBalanceMonitor` is ownable, pausable, and Automation-compatible:

 - **Ownable**: The contract has an owner address, and provides basic authorization control functions.
 This simplifies the implementation of *user permissions* and allows for transer of ownership.
 - **Pausable**: This feature allows the contract to implement a pause and unpause mechanism that the contract owner can trigger.
-- **Keepers-compatible**: The `KeeperCompatibleInterface` is necessary to create Keepers-compatible contracts.
-To learn more about the `KeeperCompatibleInterface` and its uses and functions, refer to [Making Keepers-compatible Contracts](../compatible-contracts/).
+- **Automation-compatible**: The `AutomationCompatibleInterface` is necessary to create Automation-compatible contracts.
+To learn more about the `AutomationCompatibleInterface` and its uses and functions, refer to [Making Automation-compatible Contracts](../compatible-contracts/).

 You can open the contract in Remix:
 <div class="remix-callout">